Are Language Immersion Programs Worth It? A Real Look at Time, Productivity, and Cost

 • Passive listening

-• Waiting your turn
+• Waiting for your turn to speak

 • Repeating structured exercises